xdstone1on163/streaming_LLM_on_aws_with_websocket/README.md

 9. see following 2 examples:
 ![Bedrock Example](images/bedrock-access-example.png)
 ![OpenAI Example](images/openai-access-example.png)
+10. use "sam delete" to delete the whole stack

 ### Additional Customizations
 Feel free to explore and customize the project further based on your requirements: